tonio-chopy/work-config/README.md

-# config-hyprland
+# work-config
- config hyprland for 42 cursus.
+ config hyprland and lazyvim for 42 cursus.